 ODBC File Decoder Pipeline Component

-ODBC File Decoder Pipeline Component is, as the name mentioned, a decode component that you can use in a receive pipeline to process DBF or Excel files.
+ODBC File Decoder Pipeline Component is, as the name suggests, a decode component that you can use in a receive pipeline to process DBF or Excel files.
 Still, it can be possible to process other ODBC types (maybe requiring minor adjustments).
 The component uses basic ADO.NET to parse the incoming DBF or Excel files into an XML document.

 If consuming DBF files is not a typical scenario, we can’t say the same for Excel files.
 Yet, we often find these requirements, and there isn’t any out-of-the-box way to process these files.